NikitaGawade7/Heart-Disease-Analysis-Python-/README.md

 # Heart-Disease-Analysis-Python-
 The Heart Disease Analysis Python project leverages machine learning algorithms to analyze and predict the likelihood of heart disease based on medical data.
+It involves data preprocessing, feature selection, and model training to identify relevant patterns and risk factors.
+Key steps include exploratory data analysis, model evaluation, and interpretation of results to aid in diagnosis and treatment planning.
+The project aims to provide accurate predictions and insights to support healthcare professionals in early detection and prevention of heart disease.